Parson Place Press LLC

 Frequently Asked Questions

 On this page are some of the most frequently asked questions of Parson Place Press, a Christian publishing house devoted to giving Christian authors and readers a fair deal.
-If you don't find your question answered here, email it to us at info+parsonplacepress.com, and we'll do our best to answer it as promptly as possible.
-Moreover, if we deem it to have a broad enough application, we may even add it to this list.
+If you don't find your question answered here, email it to info@parsonplacepress.com, and you'll receive an answer as promptly as possible.
+Moreover, if your question is deemed to have a broad enough application, it will be added it to this list.
 Thanks for your interest in Parson Place Press!

 1. What does it cost me for Parson Place Press to publish my book?